Hausdorff dimensions of perturbations of a conformal iterated function system via thermodynamic formalism: Point-accumulating conformal iterated function systems

 For each $I\in \II$, let $u_I:[0,1] \to I$ be the unique order-preserving bijective similarity between $[0,1]$ and $I$.
 Then $(u_I)_{I\in\II}$ is a similarity IFS (and thus also a conformal IFS), but it cannot be realized as a PACIFS.
 Indeed, if $(u_b)_{b\in S}$ is a PACIFS then $u_b \to p$ uniformly for some point $p$ (with $p=0$ according to our convention), but if $(I_n)$ is a sequence of distinct elements of $\II$, then the limit of the sequence $(u_{I_n})$ can be any point in $C$, and in particular is not limited to a single point. \end{example}

 \begin{example} For each $n$ let $u_n:[0,1] \to [0,1]$ be defined by

 Then $(u_n)_{n\geq 1}$ is a conformal IFS, since the sequence $(u_n)$ is bounded in the $\CC^2$ norm.
-However, it cannot be obviously realized as a PACIFS, since this would require a finite-dimensional space $U$ to be able to parameterize the sequence $(u_n)$. \end{example}
+However, it cannot be obviously realized as a PACIFS, since this would require a finite-dimensional space $U$ to be able to parameterize the sequence $(u_n)$, and no such space exists.
+(The sequence $(u_n)$ is most obviously parameterized by the infinite-dimensional sequence $((e_0 + e_n)/2^n) \in \R^\N$ under the function $u(b,x) = \sum_k b_k x^k$, but moving to infinite dimensions would cause problems with the convergence of some series used the proof of Theorem \ref{maintheorem} below.) \end{example}